opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 ## The `terminate_after` search parameter

 The [`terminate_after` search parameter]({{site.url}}{{site.baseurl}}/api-reference/search/#url-parameters) is used to terminate a search request once a specified number of docs has been collected.
-In the non-concurrent search workflow, this count is evaluated at each shard, however for the concurrent search workflow this will be evaluated at each leaf slice instead to avoid synchronizing document counts between threads.
-Functionally there should be no difference, however in the concurrent search case the request may perform slightly more work than expected because of each segment slice on the shard collecting up to the specified number of docs.
+In the non-concurrent search workflow, this count is evaluated at each shard.
+However, for the concurrent search workflow, it is evaluated at each leaf slice instead in order to avoid synchronizing document counts between threads.
+In the concurrent search case, the request performs more work than expected because each segment slice on the shard collects up to the specified number of docs.
+The intent to terminate collection after the threshold is reached is evaluated at slice level.
+Thus, the hit count in the results will be greater than the `terminate_after` threshold but less than `slice_count * terminate_after`.
+The actual number of returned hits will be controlled by the `size` parameter.

 ## API changes